redis/hiredis-rb/README.md

 requiring `hiredis/connection`.

 ### Standalone: Thread Safe Connection
 If you want to use `Hiredis::Connection` in a multi-threaded environment, replace `Hiredis::Connection` with `Hiredis::ThreadSafeConnection`.
+Clients will be cached based on their thread id, maintaining a persistant pool of threads will be much more efficient than trying to spawn threads on demand.

 ``` ruby
 conn = Hiredis::ThreadSafeConnection.new